GabeStah/Airbrake.io/Copy/Language Page Rewrites/Java/text.md

 }
 ```

 5. Viola!
-Your exceptions are now being pushed to `Airbrake.io`!
+Your exceptions are now being pushed to `Airbrake`!